 So, what does all this mean for your body?
 As it turns out, the ECS can have a pretty big impact on your body, health, and daily life.
 Again, we still don’t know a lot about the ECS and its effect on our bodies, but we do know that it interacts with many of the cannabinoids found in cannabis, including CBD.

 How Does CBD Interact with the Endocannabinoid System?

 In a sense, the jury is still out on the precise interactions between CBD and the ECS.
 We know that THC binds with the CB1 and CB2 receptors in the ECS, while CBD does not.
 More Endocannabinoid System and CBD research is needed to completely uncover their relationship.
 That said, initial research has led to a few promising theories.

 Some research indicates that CBD prevents enzymes from breaking down endocannabinoids.
 This means that the endocannabinoids can function for longer in the body, providing longer-lasting pain, inflammation, and stress relief.
-CBD is already known to reduce pain and inflammation.
-Additionally, CBD supplements deliver a calming effect that counteracts general stress and anxiety.
+CBD is already known to to have a similar impacts.
+Additionally, CBD supplements deliver a calming effect.
 Discovering the connection between CBD and the Endocannabinoid System could help us develop a better understanding of CBD’s natural benefits.

 CBD: A Natural Alternative to Opioids

 Research suggests that opioids interact with the ECS in a similar way to CBD.
 However, opioids are addictive and can easily lead to overdose and even death.
 So, while opioids can reduce pain, inflammation, and possibly even anxiety, they do so at great risk.